jsa-aerial/hanami/README.md

 All of the quadrants are optional and `:frame {}` is legal.
 The value of a quadrant can be any legal mix of strings, hiccup, and / or active components.
 Where 'legal' here means 'yields a legal DOM branch'.
 A great resource for active components, which Hanami provides as part of its package, is [Re-Com](https://github.com/Day8/re-com).
 This is especially true if you are not a CSS/flex and / or component savant.

-As of version 0.5.0, picture frames may be 'empty' in that they do not need to have an associated visualization.
+As of version 0.5.0, picture frames may be ['empty'](#empty-frames) in that they do not need to have an associated visualization.
 To make this a bit simpler, there is a new template for these cases `ht/empty-chart`.

 You can specifiy frames from either the server or client side of your application.
 Working on the client side from within ClojureScript can make this more 'natural', as you are in the actual environment (browser/DOM) where things are running and rendering.
 However, specifying from the server side is fully supported, as long as Re-Com use is quoted (or more typical and useful, backquoted).

 **NOTE**: if you are _instrumenting_ your visualization (using active components - input box, dropdowns, selection lists, etc.) the _functions_ updating the relevant model(s) of / for these components _must_ be written over on the ClojureScript side (client).
 This is because, Hanami does not use a self hosted ClojureScript, but rather the cross compiled (with Google Closure) variant.
-Hence, you cannot, for example, write function code on the server side and have it eval'd on the client!
+Hence, you cannot, for example, write function code on the server side and have it eval'd on the client! (_NOTE_: this restriction may be lifted!)

 Picture frames are fully automatic if you use the default tab system.
-If you use custom tabs or completely custom layout, and want to make use of frames, you should call `vis-list` on the client side (Cljs) for automatic rendering.
-As always, if you do not want to use any of this, you should use the `vgl` reagent vega/vega-lite component.
+If you use custom tabs and want to make use of frames, you should call [hmi/vis-list](#client-core) on the client side (Cljs) for automatic rendering.
+If you are doing completely custom layouts, you will want to call [hmi/make-frame](#client-core) client function.
+As always, if you do not want to use any of this, you should 'manually' use the [hmi/vgl](#client-core) reagent vega/vega-lite component.

 A couple of examples.
 These are actually taken from [Saite](https://github.com/jsa-aerial/saite), which is an interactive, exploratory and ad-hoc visualization application written with Hanami.
 Worth noting is that Saite assumes an interactive REPL model of exploration on the server side, pushing visualizations to the client.
 Hence, the only active components that can be used are those that are self contained, like information buttons or modal panels.